The Ultimate Guide To The Best Car Emergency Kit

 - Features a 3.75-in clip point AUS-8 stainless steel blade

 - Triple point serrations cut fibrous materials with ease

-- Integrated seat belt cutter and glass breaker
+- Includes an integrated seat belt cutter and glass breaker

 - Four-sided rotating heads designed to work on a wide variety of fasteners

-- Includes 12 commonly used 1/4" drive bits in plastic holder
+- Includes 12 commonly used 1/4-in drive bits in a plastic holder

-- Includes LED flashlight that slips into largest socket
+- Includes LED flashlight that slips into the largest socket

 Start with an off-the-shelf first-aid kit to get these basic medical supplies, and then add additional items as needed.